standardholdingsllc/algobet/ENV_SETUP.md

 # LIVE ARB WORKER (Optional - for live betting)
 # ===================================
 # SX.bet WebSocket URL (leave empty to disable SX.bet WS)
+# When empty, SX.bet shows as "disabled" in dashboard (not an error)
 SXBET_WS_URL=wss://ably.sx.bet/...

 # Worker refresh interval in milliseconds (default: 15000)
+# This is how often the worker fetches market data (can be slow)
 LIVE_ARB_WORKER_REFRESH_MS=15000

 # Idle polling interval when bot is stopped (default: 5000)
 LIVE_ARB_IDLE_POLL_MS=5000

+# CRITICAL: Heartbeat interval in milliseconds (default: 5000)
+# This is DECOUPLED from refresh - heartbeat writes every 5s even if refresh takes minutes
+# This ensures workerPresent stays true as long as the worker process is alive
+WORKER_HEARTBEAT_INTERVAL_MS=5000

 # How long before a heartbeat is considered stale (default: 60000)
+# If heartbeat is older than this, workerPresent becomes false
+# Should be much larger than WORKER_HEARTBEAT_INTERVAL_MS to allow for temporary failures
 WORKER_HEARTBEAT_STALE_MS=60000

 # Minimum profit in basis points (default: 50)